Bolokhovo

 Bolokhovo (Бо́лохово) is a town in Kireyevsky District of Tula Oblast, Russia, located on the Olen River (Oka's basin), 20 km southeast of Tula, the administrative center of the oblast.
 Population:

 History

-It was granted town status in 1943.
+Bolokhovo was granted town status in 1943.

+Local government

+The representative body of local self-government is the assembly of deputies.
+It consists of 10 deputies elected in municipal elections in single-mandate constituencies for a term of three years.
+According to the results of the elections on 9 September 2018, 9 mandates were occupied by members of the United Russia party, 1 by the Liberal Democratic Party of Russia, 1 by the Cossack Party of the Russian Federation, and 1 refused powers.
+In the last main elections the turnout was 30%.
+The meeting of deputies is headed by the head of the municipality, who is elected by deputies from among its members, also for a period of three years.
+Since 20 September 2018, the head of the municipality has been Yelena Nikolayevna Nefedova.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated within Kireyevsky District as Bolokhovo Town Under District Jurisdiction.
 As a municipal division, Bolokhovo Town Under District Jurisdiction is incorporated within Kireyevsky Municipal District as Bolokhovo Urban Settlement.